-This paper follows up and subsumes some of the existing literature where the dynamic matrix is assumed to be the Laplacian, symmetric (modeling undirected graphs) and/or irreducible (modeling directed graphs with the digraph representation being a strongly connected component).
-More precisely, in~\cite{CirculantNet} the controllability of circulant networks is analyzed by exploring the Popov-Belevitch-Hautus eigenvalue criterion, where the eigenvalues are characterized using the \mbox{Cauchy-Binet} formula.
-The controllability in multi agents with Laplacian dynamics was initially explored in~\cite{1428782}.
-Later, in~\cite{multiagents, EMCCB12} the controllability for Laplacian dynamics is studied, and necessary and sufficient conditions are given in terms of partitions of the graph.
+This paper follows up and subsumes some of the existing literature where the dynamics' matrix is assumed to be the Laplacian, symmetric (modeling undirected graphs) and/or irreducible (modeling directed graphs with the digraph representation being a strongly connected component).
+In~\cite{CirculantNet} the controllability of circulant networks is analyzed by exploring the Popov-Belevitch-Hautus eigenvalue criterion, where the eigenvalues are characterized using the \mbox{Cauchy-Binet} formula.
+The controllability in multi-agents with Laplacian dynamics was initially explored in~\cite{1428782}.
+Later, in~\cite{multiagents, EMCCB12}, the controllability for Laplacian dynamics is studied, and necessary and sufficient conditions are given in terms of partitions of the graph.
 In~\cite{controlPathCycles}, the controllability is explored for paths and cycles, and later extended by the same authors to the controllability of grid graphs by means of reductions and symmetries of the graph~\cite{SymmetriesNotarstefano}, and considering dynamics that are scaled Laplacians.
-In~\cite{RegularDistance,mingcao} the controllability is studied for strongly regular graphs and distance regular graphs.
-Recently, in~\cite{controlLaplac,chapmanCDC14} additional insights on the controllability of Laplacian dynamics are given in terms of the uncontrollable subspace.
+In~\cite{RegularDistance,mingcao} the controllability is studied for strongly regular graphs and distance-regular graphs.
+Recently, in~\cite{controlLaplac,chapmanCDC14} new insights on the controllability of Laplacian dynamics are given regarding the uncontrollable subspace.
 In addition, in~\cite{pasqZampieri} the controllability of isotropic and anisotropic networks is analyzed.
-Further,~\cite{controlLaplac} concludes by pointing out that further study for non-symmetric dynamics and the controllability is required, as well as determining if polynomial algorithms exist to determine such structures.
-We notice that \emph{in several of the former cases the matrices are simple}, so by showing that the minimal controllability problem, given a left-eigenbasis, can be reduced to the minimum set covering problem, we address a closely related question (since we do not restrict to Laplacian dynamics); hence, the present paper can provide useful insights in addressing that question, when the eigenvectors structure is known.